F3dai/f3dai.github.io/_posts/2020-05-08-DerpNStink.md

 ![home](https://imgur.com/8clxvpp.png)

 There are 2 users, mrderp and stinky.
-Looking into stinky's home directory, we find a pastebin link: https://pastebin.com/RzK9WfGw
+Looking into stinky’s home directory, we find a pastebin link: https://pastebin.com/RzK9WfGw

 <pre>mrderp ALL=(ALL) /home/mrderp/binaries/derpy*</pre>

 This is the sudo privileges that mrderp has.
 We need to get access to his account to exploit this.

 If you are not familiar with Wordpress, credentials are kept in plaintext on a wordpress configuration file named wp-config.php.
 Search for this file and look at the contents using cat.